syedfardin83/syedfardin83/README.md

 I'm a first-year ECE under-grad at PES University, Bangalore.

-Though I have bit of experience in many domains, I am specifically interested in *embedded systems, real time firmware and secure hardware design, PCB design and also cyber security.*
+Though I have bit of experience in many domains, I am now interested in *embedded systems, real time firmware and secure hardware design, PCB design and also cyber security.*

 I started coding when I was 13, driven by curiosity.